otmanTR/hello-rails-back-end/README.md

 ### Key Features <a name="key-features"></a>

--Provide data with API
+- Provide data with API
--Using Postgresql for database
+- Using Postgresql for database

 <p align="right">(<a href="#readme-top">back to top</a>)</p>